Will Swan (footballer): Mansfield Town

 On 9 July 2022, Swan joined League Two side Mansfield Town – his hometown club – on loan for the 2022–23 season; manager Nigel Clough stated that "he'll bring youth and energy to the team".
+In March it was reported that he missed the rest of the season with an ankle injury and was described by Clough as a "big, big miss".
+He did, however, recover earlier than expected from his injury and ended the campaign with ten goals from 34 games, finishing as Mansfield's top-scorer.